harshalawasthi/ConnectorDocs/articles/active-directory-saas-clarizen-tutorial.md

 # Tutorial: Configuring Clarizen for Automatic User Provisioning

-The objective of this tutorial is to show you the steps you need to perform in Clarizen and Azure AD to automatically provision and de-provision user accounts & groups from Azure AD to Clarizen.
+The objective of this tutorial is to show you the steps you need to perform in Clarizen and Azure AD to automatically provision and de-provision user accounts from Azure AD to Clarizen.

 ## Prerequisites